mhavey/marklogic/uml2es/tutorials/dmui.md

 <details><summary>Click to view/hide this section</summary>
 <p>

 In Step 4 you play the role of Source Data SME.
-Using the Declarative Mapper IDE, you map source data to the form of the UML PWI model created in Step 3.
+You will use the Quick Start tool to build a mapping of raw source person data to the Person structure of the UML model.

 ## Step 4a: Build the Mapping